ICanBoogie/ICanBoogie/README.md

 ### Instance name

 The instance name of the application is used to resolve the application paths.
-It is usually defined by the `ICANBOOGIE_INSTANCE` environment variable.
+It is usually defined by the `ICANBOOGIE_INSTANCE` environment variable but can be retrieved from `PHP_SAPI` or `$_SERVER`.

 If the variable is not defined, the instance name defaults as follows:

-- The application runs from the CLI, "cli" is used as instance name.
+- The application runs from the CLI (e.g. PHP_SAPI == "cli"), "cli" is used as instance name.
 - `$_SERVER['SERVER_NAME']` is defined, it is used as instance name.